javiferran/personal/_pages/about.md

 My research focuses on interpretability and analysis of NLP models, with a broader interest in Explainable AI.
 My current focus revolves around understanding Language Models, while also exploring areas such as Machine Translation and multilingual NLP.
 Apart from research, I have also been a teacher assistant at several courses in the Computer Science and Telecommunications departments at UPC.

-I´m on the job market for 2024.
+I'm on the job market for 2024.
 If you believe there is a potential match, please feel free to reach out.